Moonlight Reflections: Finding Life After Hurricane Sandy

 Editor’s Note: Today marks the 12-year anniversary (October 22, 2012) of Hurricane Sandy.

-Sandra Palmas’s photograph was an honorable mention in The Kiosk’s Spring 2024 Photojournalism Contest.
+Sandra Palma’s photograph was an honorable mention in The Kiosk’s Spring 2024 Photojournalism Contest.

 I recently moved to Sayreville, New Jersey, and noticed how there were driveways without houses while driving down a development.
 I asked my husband about it and he said that it was Weber Avenue, one of the places that’s a flood zone, and saw a lot of demolition after Hurricane Sandy.